Xmorelle/webpage/index.md

 ### Recent news

+- **3/2019** : The confirmation just came in, I got selected for presenting the "CNRS auditions" for a "Chargé de Recherche" position in the beginning of April.
+Also, a new section was added to this webpage with the "Invited talks" given over the last year.

 - **2/2019** : Our last paper on how to use anisotropy to design flaw-insensitive hydrogels that resist fatigue crack growth is just out!
 Have a look at it (see publications section) and thanks again to Ruobing Bai for the resilience in wrapping up this very nice work!

 - **1/2019** : Last minute change of plans, I will be replacing a colleague at the APS March meeting... so, new return to Boston in the beginning of March.